MostroP2P/mostro/README.md

 Mostro will handle Bitcoin using a Lightning Network node, the node will create the hold invoices for sellers and pay the buyers lightning regular invoices.

-Mostro will need a private key to be able to create, sign and send events throught Nostr network.
+Mostro will need a private key to be able to create, sign and send events through Nostr network.

 In the next graphic we can see a very summarized version of how Mostro, the seller and the lightning node interact, a more detailed explanation can be found [here](./FLOW.md):